ShakiUllah/SOC-Analyst-Journey/README.md

 ---

 ## 📌 Next Steps
-- Add more case studies (Day 3, Day 4, …).
+- Deploy agents on VMs (Windows/Linux).
-- Expand into **Windows Event Log Analysis** once Windows laptop is available.
+- Expand to network-based monitoring.
-- Integrate **free SOC platforms** like LetsDefend, Forage, and TryHackMe for evening practice.
+- Document SOC workflows and detection use cases.

 ---